Range Rover Evoque review - Engines, performance and drive

 Unlike its sportier JLR stablemate the Jaguar E-Pace, the Range Rover Evoque hasn’t been designed to offer outright thrills to its driver.
 On a twisty country road there’s a bit of body roll, some slack in the steering at the straight-ahead position and a less tenacious front end than that of the Jaguar.

-However, the Evoque is perfectly pleasant to drive with a bit less gusto – as most of us do most of the time – and it particularly comes into its own on the motorway.
+Once you get the Evoque onto the motorway, it comes into its own.
 Here, the refinement and comfort levels on offer have taken a big step on from those of the old car; Land Rover’s engineers have made sure that the Evoque is a cosseting cruiser rather than a sports car in an SUV body.
 In this respect, the Evoque compares favourably with the Volvo XC40, a small SUV with a similar outlook on life.
-Even on our test car’s optional 21-inch wheels, ride quality was excellent – though we are yet to test the Evoque on the rutted roads of the UK.
+Even on the largest 21-inch wheels, ride quality is excellent.

 It’s not terribly likely that any Evoque will venture off-road, but being a Land Rover product, the car does boast impressive skills when the going gets rough.
 Wading depth has increased from 500mm on the old car to 600mm, while Land Rover’s Terrain Response 2 system can automatically adjust the Evoque’s behaviour to suit the conditions at hand.
 The supplied Comfort, Sand, Grass-Gravel-Snow and Mud and Ruts settings can each be selected manually too.

-The entry point into petrol Evoque ownership is the P200, which brings a 2.0-litre turbocharged petrol engine with 197bhp and a 0-62mph time of 8.5 seconds.
-The P250 ups power to 246bhp, dropping the 0-62mph sprint to 7.5 seconds, while the top-spec P300 gets hot-hatch levels of performance thanks to its 299bhp, 6.6-second 0-62mph time and 150mph top speed.
-All petrol models come with four-wheel drive and a nine-speed auto.
+The entry point into petrol Evoque ownership is the P200, which brings a 2.0-litre turbocharged petrol engine with 197bhp and a 0-62mph time of 8.6 seconds.
+The P250 ups power to 246bhp, dropping the 0-62mph sprint to 7.6 seconds.
+The P300 is no longer on sale, but for those seeking a bit more power there are genuine hot-hatch levels of performance here thanks to its 296bhp, 6.8-second 0-62mph time and 150mph top speed.

 In this review

-- 4Interior, design and technologyThe Evoque looks great, has a luxurious interior and boasts great tech
+- 4Interior, design and technologyThe Evoque looks great, has a luxurious interior and boasts impressive tech

 - 5Practicality, comfort and boot spaceThe Evoque is more practical than before, but it’s still a bit cramped in the rear